 The works have been nominated by the national members of the adjudicating committee for the Nordic Council Music Prize.

-Winner to be announced on 27 October
+The winner will be announced on 27 October (updated 15 October)

 About the Nordic Council Music Prize

 The Nordic Council Music Prize was first awarded in 1965 and recognises the creation and performance of music of a high artistic standard.
 The prize is awarded on alternate years to a work by a living composer in one year, and an individual performer or group the next.
 This year the music prize will go to a work by a composer.